Sat., Feb. 18, 2023 · Race Starts at 11 am

-The Martha’s Vineyard 20 Miler is a must race for die-hard runners of many levels.
+The MV Winter Classic and Amity Island Relay is a must race for die-hard runners of many levels.
 From highly competitive athletes looking for a test of their Boston and spring marathon readiness, to dedicated recreational runners seeking to extend the length of their monthly long-run, this race offers the chance to combine a visit to one of the East Coast’s most beautiful shore communities with a race on a fast, USATF certified course.
 Not quite up to the 20 mile challenge?
 Grab a partner and enter the Amity Island Relay (2x10 miles)!

 USATF Certified Course (#MA17039JK)